 The sad fact is only a small percentage of people who start in the professions will make it to partner.
 You only have to look at the pyramid structure of a firm to realise this.
 Not everyone is cut out to make partner.
-After all, it takes a multi-talented lawyer or accountant to do the three things all partners need to do well; being great with clients, winning new business, leading and managing a team. (see find out why partners need to be a triple threat)
+After all, it takes a multi-talented professional to do the three roles all partners need to do well; Business Winner, Client Relationship Manager, and Team Leader.
+(Find out why partners need to be a triple threat)

 Many professionals, both male and female, don’t want to sacrifice family life, or the chance of having a family, just to make it to partner.
 Many firms have brought in initiatives to aim to keep more of their high potential female talent.
 The sad fact remains that working 60+ hour weeks doesn’t sit well with the delights and challenges of parenthood.
 (Particularly when both parents are working full time).
 Very often the only way to combine making it to the top of the professions with having a family, is either have one parent staying-at-home, getting a full-time nanny, or downshifting to a smaller firm where there is more flexibility over working hours.

-Only you can decide whether you want to be a partner or not.
-But don’t rest on your laurels and think that if you’re not going for partner you can take it easy.
+If it’s the latter, however, don’t rest on your laurels and think that you can just take it easy.
 You might well be happy where you are and that’s great!
 But you don’t want to stagnate there, do you?
 Even if you don’t aspire to partnership, you still want to be thought of as great at what you do.
-And even if you don’t want to go all the way to partner, you still make sure you get noticed for all the right reasons and stand out from your peers, making that promotion (to whatever level) much more likely to happen.
+And even if you don’t want to go all the way to partner, you should still make sure you get noticed for all the right reasons and stand out from your peers, making that promotion (to whatever level) much more likely to happen.